Essential Elements to Working with Creative & 3D Agencies for Your Project Marketing Collateral

 We partnered up with Dugan O’Sullivan to complete the work on these projects and only because we aligned our work timeframes and capacity, were we able to complete all the projects in time for the launch date.

 This would unlikely have been possible if one small agency tried to do everything inhouse as there were so many different items to manage.
-Perhaps a national agency with multiple project managers could have attempted this feat, but costs might have been prohibitive for the clients, whereas in our case – both agencies managed their own and client’s budget was strictly adhered to and overall was a great result.
+Perhaps a national agency with multiple project managers could have attempted this feat, but costs might have been prohibitive for the clients, whereas in our case – both agencies managed their own and the client’s budget was strictly adhered to and overall was a great result.
 The projects sold out prior to construction and the client was delighted.

 Let Specialists Focus